 4. Preservatives

-Preservatives are substances added to pharmaceutical preparations to prevent microbial contamination (bacteria, fungi, yeast) and extend the shelf life of the product.
+Preservatives are substances added to prevent microbial contamination by bacteria, fungi, and yeast, and to extend the shelf life of the product.
+Liquid preparations like syrups, suspensions, eye drops, and injections are especially prone to contamination.

 Types of Preservatives